- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while these strategies can help reduce the risk of data loss, they do not guarantee complete protection.
 It is always recommended to have multiple layers of data backup and take necessary precautions to ensure the safety of your data.

-Although NAS My Book for Mac can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS My Book for Mac can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -